Swiss army knife

 I simply move about most everywhere,

-not knowing any other way to move,
+not knowing any other way to live,

 out of loneliness, fear, curiosity, discontent,